 The curriculum has a heavy emphasis on general and dental hygiene sciences, as well as clinical sessions which demand technical and lecture application skills.
 All DNH and Natural Science courses must be passed with a grade of "C" or above to ensure continued enrollment.
 Continuance in the program is based upon academic criteria and adherence to attendance and other program policies covered at orientation.
 Satisfactory progress is necessary for eligibility to take licensure examinations.

 Yes.
 Upon enrollment into the program, Dental Hygiene students are required to purchase items specifically for their field of study such as an instrument kit, uniforms, and special supplies.
 These fees are non-refundable.
-The student should be prepared to pay approximately $2,200.00 for these particular expenses at dental hygiene orientation prior to the beginning of first year fall classes.
-Beginning in the fall 2014, a loupe and light will be required to assist with visualization.
-This item will cost approx. $1,295.00.
-Other medical related expenses (ie. physical, PPD, Hep B) if accepted are typical for most students in a health related program (please see the estimated cost sheet).
+The student should be prepared to pay approximately $2,500.00 for these particular expenses at dental hygiene orientation prior to the beginning of first year fall classes.
+A loupe and light will be required to assist with visualization.
+This item will cost approx. $1,400.00.
+The purchase of Personal Protective Equipment (PPE) will be approximately $800.00.
+Other medical related expenses (ie. physical, PPD, Hep B) if accepted are typical for most students in a health related program.
+In addition, there are other cost associated with Board Fees and Reviews as well (please see the estimated cost sheet).